cookpa/altAntsBrainExtraction/README.md

 # altAntsBrainExtraction
 Brain extraction loosely based on antsBrainExtraction.sh, but with different defaults and options

+Run the scripts with no args to see usage.

+Define ANTSPATH before calling the scripts.

 ## antsBrainExtraction.sh

 The `antsBrainExtraction.sh` script does a two-stage brain extraction by first registering the input image to a template, dilating the resulting brain mask, and using segmentation to find additional voxels to include in the mask.

 Here's a summary of the processing steps I made after reading through the script.
-Note steps here don't correspond to "supersteps" in script.
+The numbered steps here don't correspond to the commented step numbers in the script.

 ## antsBrainExtraction.sh processing overview (using default parameters)